 Most gardeners love to note down what they grew, how it fared and hopes and plans for the following year.
 This serves as a useful record and reminder as it is easy to forget the details over the growing months.
-So here are some my picks for your avid gardener: A Five Year Record Book that keeps all their notes in one place; or perhaps Wild in the Garden Diary 2020, which has the most beautiful photos and lots of information.
-There is also one for the Moleskin notebook lover, Garden Journal
+So here are some my picks for your avid gardener: A Five Year Record Book that keeps all their notes in one place; or perhaps RHS Pocket Diary 2021.

-Charles Dowding is a successful no-dig gardener loves to share his experience.
-He has a great Growing Calendar 2020 as well as a Vegetable Garden Perpetual Diary that I have personally bought and these would make great gifts!
+Charles Dowding is a successful no-dig gardener who loves to share his experience.
+He has a great Growing Calendar 2021 as well as a Vegetable Garden Perpetual Diary that I have personally bought and these would make great gifts!

 Of course no winter would be complete without some inspiring reading to boost the spring and summer growing!
 Here is my selection for you to choose from: the first two Down to Earth and The Complete Gardener from the lovable Monty Don.